fehays/GaslightGPT/README.md

 - Check browser console for errors (F12 → Console tab)

 **API Errors:**
-- Verify your `OPENAI_API_KEY` is correct and active
+- Verify your `GROQ_API_KEY` is correct and active
-- Ensure you have API credits in your OpenAI account
-- Check if you're hitting rate limits
+- Check if you're hitting rate limits (Groq offers 1000 free requests)
 - Try a different model if one isn't working
+- Ensure the selected model is available on your Groq plan

 **TypeScript Errors:**
 - Run `npm run build` to check for type errors